TheBigW/DRC/README.md

 for those with some courage to try some new functionality: DRC supports multi channel correction, meaning a separate measure/filter per audio channel.
 To support this gstreamer plugins-good need to be patched as long as this change gets not a part of the gstreamer-plugins-good (see gst-plugins-good-patch folder) - I use it this way myself on Ubuntu 14.04/15.04.

+<h4>experimenal functions and further development</h4>
+There are 2 experimental functions which only work to a limited extend: brutefir support and iterative measurements.
+Both shall be understood as an outlook and are not fully supported yet. brutefir support at least creates a split of the current filter suitable for brutefir use directly in the home directory.
+Brutefir is a good way to achieve szstem wide DRC while the rhythmbox related application is limited just to RB.

 Thanks to all the great guys doing amazing SW stuff in the web!
 This tool is just trying to put it together in an easy usable way.